Create and manage workflow diagrams

 • Drag a step template from the Step Library panel to an empty area of the workflow canvas.

-Add a step from the Step Library panel by dragging it to an empty area of the canvas.
+Dragging a step to an empty area of the canvas

 The step appears on the workflow canvas without a path and must be manually connected to other steps in the workflow diagram.